 As we celebrate the holidays, we often find ourselves joyously hopping from party to party.

 At each stop, we consume more and more cocktails.

-We all know how lousy we feel after a night of binge drinking, defined as more than three drinks within a 3-hour period.
-We experience dehydration, our voices become raspy, we get headaches, feel sluggish, our skin may break out, and our appearance just seems worn out.
+We all know how lousy we feel after a night of binge drinking, defined as over three drinks within a 3-hour period.

 5 Negative Effects of Holiday Binge Drinking:

 Who we are sober may change significantly with alcohol.

 According to Hafeez, when we consume alcohol, there’s a quick increase in dopamine, a brain neurochemical responsible for that “high,” feeling that makes a typically shy person hit the dance floor.

 “When you exceed three drinks over a 3-hour period, there’s simply more alcohol entering the bloodstream, significantly reducing inhibitions.

 This explains how a calm, even-tempered person will become angry and even pick fights when imbibed,” explains Hafeez.

 This is the personality change taken to another less appealing level.